 If you are a veteran in South Carolina who needs assistance obtaining VA disability benefits, turn to a firm that has the right experience and resources to help you.
-George Sink, P.A. fights for veterans all over the Palmetto State and help them seek all of the benefits they are entitled to.
+Our team fights for veterans all over the Palmetto State and helps them seek all the benefits they are entitled to.

 VA expenditures in South Carolina totaled $1.7 billion, including $1 billion in compensation and pensions, $75 million in readjustment benefits, $589 million in medical and construction programs, and $20 million in insurance and indemnities.

 If you live in South Carolina and need help securing the full VA disability benefits you deserve, you should contact a law firm with the knowledge and experience to fight for your rights.

 Types of South Carolina VA Disability Claims